 Svea is Sweden's new oceangoing research vessel, she is especially adapted for research and environmental monitoring in the Baltic Sea, Kattegat, Skagerak and Öresund.
-Svea is built 2017-2019 by Armon Shipyards in Vigo, Spain, and has been designed by Skipsteknisk AS in Ålesund, Norway.
+Svea was built 2017-2019 by Armon Shipyards in Vigo, Spain, and has been designed by Skipsteknisk AS in Ålesund, Norway.
 The vessels main activity is ecosystem investigation with a focus on recurrent monitoring of fish stocks and water quality, by SLU and SMHI.

 The vessel is also used for

 - data collection for studies and understanding of climate change effects